How to Outsource Sourcing and Scale Up your Ecommerce Business

 Ask them to use three or four in the title.
 The rest should be used in the features.
 Most of the keywords should be repeated in the description.
 Weaving in keywords while keeping the text flowing is an art.

 Create templates for common questions and issues.
-You can then outsource all the customer emails to a team member.
+You can then outsource all the customer emails to a worker.
 This doesn’t have to cost much but can save a lot of time.

 Always Do Trials When You Outsource.